AckerlyXu/heima/articles/resiliency/resiliency-disaster-recovery-azure-applications.md

 ![Replication of transactional data in preparation for disaster recovery](./media/resiliency-disaster-recovery-azure-applications/replicate-transactional-data-in-preparation-for-disaster-recovery.png)

 The biggest challenge to implementing this architecture is the replication strategy between regions.
 The Azure SQL Data Sync service enables this type of replication.
 However, the service is still in preview and is not recommended for production environments.
-For more information, see [Overview: Cloud business continuity and database disaster recovery with SQL Database](/documentation/articles/sql-database-business-continuity/).
+For more information, see [Overview: Cloud business continuity and database disaster recovery with SQL Database](../sql-database/sql-database-business-continuity.md).
 For production applications, you must invest in a third-party solution or create your own replication logic in code.
 Depending on the architecture, the replication might be bidirectional, which is also more complex.

 One potential implementation might make use of the intermediate queue in the previous example.
 The worker role that processes the data to the final storage destination might make the change in both the primary region and the secondary region.
 These are not trivial tasks, and complete guidance for replication code is beyond the scope of this article.
 The important point is that a lot of your time and testing should focus on how you replicate your data to the secondary region.
 Additional processing and testing can help ensure that the failover and recovery processes correctly handle any possible data inconsistencies or duplicate transactions.

-> [AZURE.NOTE]
+> [!NOTE]
 > Most of this paper focuses on platform as a service (PaaS).
 However, additional replication and availability options for hybrid applications use Azure Virtual Machines.
 These hybrid applications use infrastructure as a service (IaaS) to host SQL Server on virtual machines in Azure.
 This allows traditional availability approaches in SQL Server, such as AlwaysOn Availability Groups or Log Shipping.
 Some techniques, such as AlwaysOn, work only between on-premises SQL Server instances and Azure virtual machines.
-For more information, see [High availability and disaster recovery for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-high-availability-dr/).
+For more information, see [High availability and disaster recovery for SQL Server in Azure Virtual Machines](../virtual-machines/windows/sql/virtual-machines-windows-sql-high-availability-dr.md).
 >
 >